 Not only do our students earn statistically higher grades than students from UK Secondary Schools, our non-selective admissions process makes this even more impressive.

-In 2020, Alice Smith students celebrated another exceptional set of examination results with 76% of all (I)GCSE grades at A* or A (grades 9-7) and 62% of all A level grades at A* or A.
+Each year, Alice Smith students celebrate exceptional set of examination results with 76% of all (I)GCSE grades at A* or A (grades 9-7) and 67% of all A level grades at A* or A in 2021.

 Graduates Gain Entry into Top International Universities